jonlpersson/ed-latimore/site/_posts/2022-06-06-absent-fathers.md

 ## No confidence

 It’s easy for kids from broken, fatherless homes to make themselves the center of attention.
-It’s a lot harder for them to behave in a manner that makes them respectable.&nbsp;
+It’s a lot harder for them to behave in a manner that makes them respectable.

 For most of my life, I confused being liked with being respected.
 The problem with this confusion is that when you’re a child, the distinction isn’t particularly important or even noticeable.
-However, as you become a young adult and grow into maturity, being respected is far more important.&nbsp;
+However, as you become a young adult and grow into maturity, being respected is far more important.

 The problem is that when you come from a broken home and the environment that tends to accompany it, you rarely see examples of respectable behavior.
-Instead, what you see are examples of behaviors to become popular.&nbsp;
+Instead, what you see are examples of behaviors to become popular.

 This is why children from homes without fathers are likelier to break the law, use drugs, and abuse alcohol.
 These often provide a coping mechanism for low confidence by either distracting them from it or giving them a way to fit in.